GownerCode/led-taillights/README.md

 Use a continuous WS2812B individually addressable LED strip as taillights controlled by an Arduino.
 Can be used on anything from cars to motorcycles, even bicycles or your mom.

 Current features:
-- configurable left and tight blinkers
+- configurable left and right blinkers
 - hazard blinker when both blinkers are on
 - red taillight at configurable brightness
 - brighter red taillight for braking